Evidence Level

 4

-Systematic review and meta-analysis of 13 RCTs evaluating yeast β-glucan for upper respiratory tract infection prevention.
+Evidence review and pooled analysis of 13 clinical trials evaluating yeast β-glucan for upper respiratory tract infection prevention.
 Significantly reduced URTI incidence: OR 0.345 (95% CI 0.192-0.620, p<0.001).
 Reduced average number of URTI episodes vs placebo.
 Strongest aggregate evidence for the immune indication.

 5